 |Figure 4 | Efficiency improvement from two Roots blower operating in parallel and in series (courtesy of Edwards Vacuum)

 The smallest clearances and thus the lowest backflows are attained at inlet pressures of approximately 7.5 x 10-1 Torr (1 mbar) to 7.5 Torr (10 mbar).
-In this range, the pump can maintain a pressure ratio (output pressure / input pressure) of up to 20:1.
-At higher inlet pressures, the gas is heavier, resulting in more power required for gas flow and in higher rotor temperatures, which in turn decrease the above mentioned clearances.
-At inlet pressures greater than 75 Torr (100 mbar), there is risk of contact between the rotors and housing, causing pump failure, unless gas cooling is employed.
+In this range, the pump can maintain a pressure ratio (output pressure/input pressure) of up to 20:1.
+At higher inlet pressures, the gas is heavier, resulting in more power required for gas flow and in higher rotor temperatures, which in turn decrease the above-mentioned clearances.
+At inlet pressures greater than 75 Torr (100 mbar), there is a risk of contact between the rotors and housing, causing pump failure, unless gas cooling is employed.

 When it is required that a roots pump operate at inlet pressures of 75 Torr (100 mbar) to 750 Torr (1000 mbar), gas cooling is necessary.
 After the gas leaves the pump’s outlet flange (6), it is passed through a heat exchanger (7), and then introduced at the middle of the pump (4) during the suction phase of rotor (1) & (2) rotation.
 This cools the pump, enabling it to compress against higher inlet pressures (5), up to atmospheric pressure without thermal failure.
 The flow of cooled gas is controlled by the rotors, which eliminates the need for any additional valves.